(Or... Watching movies for fun and profit!)

 But I also think that this stuff is just in the air out here.
 Without even half trying, just by virtue of living in Los Angeles and working in the business, I was automatically exposed to the techniques that successful filmmakers have used since the beginning of the form, and that have been painstakingly detailed by story and scriptwriting gurus such as Robert McKee, John Truby, Christopher Vogler, Linda Seger, Viki King, Michael Hauge, Blake Snyder, and the wonderful, late Frank Daniel, who taught screenwriting in the USC Film School.

-So my workshops and this blog, and the Screenwriting Tricks For Authors workbook are my way of making these screenwriting techniques and tricks available to novelists and aspiring novelists who may not live anywhere near Hollywood, but who could get the same benefit I and other author friends have reaped from applying screenwriting techniques to our novel writing.
+So my workshops and this blog, and the Screenwriting Tricks For Authors workbooks are my way of making these screenwriting techniques and tricks available to novelists and aspiring novelists who may not live anywhere near Hollywood, but who could get the same benefit I and other author friends have reaped from applying screenwriting techniques to our novel writing.
 And aspiring screenwriters seem to get a lot out of it, too.

 Some novelists who randomly come across this blog have been wondering why I spend the bulk of my time analyzing films when I’m talking mostly to authors.
 Good question.